Tommy Shelby: Series 3

 Two years later, in 1924, Tommy and Grace get married.
-Meanwhile, a refugee from Russia, named Anton Kaledin (Richard Brake), makes contact with the Peaky Blinders, offering the code "Constantine" as confirmation for the money-exchange meeting with Grand Duchess Tatiana Petrovna (Dina Korzun).
+Meanwhile, a refugee from Russia, named Anton Kaledin (Richard Brake), makes contact with the Peaky Blinders, offering the code "Constantine" as confirmation for the money-exchange meeting with Grand Duchess Tatiana Petrovna (Gaite Jansen).
 Tommy informs her that Kaledin provided the wrong code name, meaning the man must be killed.
 In the end, Arthur kills the impostor.
 Tommy inspects armoured vehicles for a business deal with Father John Hughes (Paddy Considine).

 He meets with Mr. Romanov, who pays him for murdering Kaledin with a sapphire.
 Tommy later finds a card under his son Charles' pillow, which reads "Charles Shelby – R.I.P.".
 Grace wears the sapphire, which Tommy gave her, to the Shelby Charity Foundation dinner.
 Father Hughes informs Tommy that the Russians want to inspect the vehicles.
 Tatiana tells Tommy that the sapphire Grace is wearing was cursed.
 Tommy attempts convincing Grace to take off the necklace when a man shouts "For Angel!" and shoots Grace dead.
-Tommy travels to Wales with the sapphire necklace, where he confers with a Romani woman named Bethany Boswell, whom he asks whether it is cursed.
+Tommy travels to Wales with the sapphire necklace, where he confers with a Romani woman named Bethany Boswell, who he asks whether it is cursed.

 He returns home with some sense of normality having left the necklace with Boswell.
 Arthur and John have procured a man called Vicente Changretta (Kenneth Colley), an Italian American Mafia member who Tommy threatens to torture, but Arthur shoots him in the head as an act of mercy.
 Tatiana sees Tommy to his car; he tells her that Father Hughes is betraying them to the Soviets and offers to kill him for free.
-Easter arrives and Tommy announces a plan to Arthur and John: they will have been hired to provide the Russians with weapons for a rebellion stolen from a train and will, in turn, be paid in jewels but, believing the Russians will betray him, Tommy plans to break into their vault.
+Easter arrives and Tommy announces a plan to Arthur and John: they will have been hired to provide the Russians with weapons for a rebellion stolen from a train and will be paid in jewels, but believing the Russians will betray him, Tommy plans to break into their vault.

 Polly goes to church while drunk and during confession she inadvertently reveals Tommy's plan to assassinate Father Hughes to the priest, who tells Father Hughes about it.
-Knowing he is the target, Father Hughes foils Tommy's attempt on his life and watches him being seriously injured by his minders.
+Knowing he is the target, Father Hughes foils Tommy's attempt on his life, and watches him being seriously injured by his minders.
 Father Hughes then makes Tommy go tell the Russians that he was misinformed about Father Hughes betraying them.
 Three months later, Tommy has recovered and the planned massive heist involving the Russians is drawing near.
 Tommy enlists Alfie to appraise the Russian's jewels.

 Charles is kidnapped.
 Father Hughes reveals to Tommy that he knows about his subterfuge.
 He demands the jewels as payment and for Tommy himself to blow up the train, which must kill six people, in exchange for the safe return of Charles.
 Tommy agrees unconditionally.
 After some investigation he discovers that Alfie divulged the plans to Father Hughes.
-During a confrontation, Polly’s son Michael Gray (Finn Cole) kills Alfie's associate, but Michael talks Tommy out of killing Alfie.
+During a confrontation, Polly's son Michael Gray (Finn Cole) kills Alfie's associate.
+Michael talks Tommy out of killing Alfie.

 Tommy figures out where Charles is being held and sends Michael to retrieve him and kill Father Hughes.
 At the same time Arthur and John set off to carry out the train bombing in case Michael cannot rescue Charles in time.
 Even though Michael is successful, word does not reach the family in time, and the train is blown up.
-Tommy returns home to distribute the loot to his accomplices, but at the end of the meeting announces that the police are at the residence to arrest everyone.
+Tommy returns home to distribute the loot to his accomplices.
+At the end of the meeting he announces that the police are at the residence to arrest everyone.
 The rest of the Peaky Blinders and the family are taken away in handcuffs.